 The Graduate School at Friends University is happy to announce that we now have two tracks to choose from as part of our Master of Education degree.
 Both tracks focus on practical application of effective classroom learning-teaching skills, student advocacy, meeting the learning and assessment needs of all students, and educational leadership in an increasingly complex global society.
 And, Friends University has the No. 1 Master of Education program among private universities in Kansas and is ranked No. 32 in the nation according to College Choice!
-Friends’ online Master of Education program was also ranked nationally at #76 on the 2018 Best Online Graduate Education Program list.
-Friends is the highest-ranked private college in Kansas on the list and the fifth-ranked program among 10 Kansas colleges on the list.
+Intelligent.com has selected Friends University as one of the Best Master’s in Education Programs available online for 2019 and Friends’ online Master of Education program was also ranked nationally at #115 on the 2019 Best Online Graduate Education Program list.
+Friends is the highest-ranked private college in Kansas on both of these lists.

 Completing your master’s degree can be accomplished in 12-14 months across six courses that will be delivered online and on campus.
 In addition, the degree requires 12 hours of Friends University graduate workshop credits.

 The METL specialization includes a revised, cutting-edge core focused on the common core, learning, performance and assessment.
 It focuses on the practical application of classroom learning-teaching skills, utilizing the best of theory and practice.
 Each student, with a faculty advisor, designs an individualized plan for a research study that is targeted, relevant and immediately applicable.
 Most courses are offered in eight-week time frames with two formats: hybrid and online.

 - Plan and prepare appropriate learning experiences for a diverse student population.